jc-bao/diffuser-control-tutorial/README.md

 2. Handling shifting distribution: In online RL, the distribution of the policy will keep changing.
 Adapting the diffusion model to the new distribution requires a large amount of data and a long time to train.
 This limits the diffusion model to be trained in a fixed rather than a dynamic dataset.
 3. High variance: Depending on the initial guess and random sampling, the variance of the diffusion model is high, which limits its application in high-precision or safety-critical tasks.
 4. Constraint satisfaction: The diffusion model does not guarantee to satisfy the constraints, especially when tested in a constraint different from the training set.
 This limits its application in adapting to new constraints and tasks.

-## TODO

-1. tutorial on a simple control problem